What Teacher Training Programs and Professional Development does Gradalis offer?

 Gradalis offers: Waldorf teacher training

-- Teacher Training Programs: An Anthroposophically-informed professional development training for teachers and administrators in public and private Waldorf Schools.
-Concentration areas are:
+- Teacher Training Program: Anthroposophically-informed professional development training for teachers and administrators in public and private Waldorf Schools.
+(June 22–July 7th, 2018) Concentration areas are:

 - Early Childhood Education

 - Teaching as an Art – One Week Grade Level Preparation & Teacher Renewal–Summers Only in Denver.
 July 9-13, 2018

 - Transdisciplinary Therapeutic Education TTE™ Training–Introductory Week July 2–6, 2018 in Utah

 How long is the Gradalis teacher training – All concentration areas?

 Two school years–26 months.
 The training is divided into 7 Semester Units.